easir/error-normalizer-bundle/README.md

 ### Code Style

-This bundle enforces the Easir code standards during development using the [PHP CS Fixer](https://cs.sensiolabs.org/) utility.
+This bundle enforces the [Easir Code Standards](https://github.com/easir/coding-standard) during development using the [PHP CS Fixer](https://cs.sensiolabs.org/) utility.
 Before committing any code, you can run the utility so it can fix any potential rule violations for you:

 ```sh
 vendor/bin/phpcs